alejandrohdezma/http4s-munit/.github/docs/README.md

 }
 ```

-On the other hand, the class also provides another extension method: `Client.fixture`.
+On the other hand, the class also provides another extension method: `Client.partialFixture`.
 This method is inteded to be used to easily create a fixture for testing a class that uses an http4s' `Client`.

 Given an algebra like: